 The healthcare industry has evolved faster in the last few months than it has over the past 30 years.
 From embracing new forms of patient engagement and care delivery to the structure of supply chains, everything has changed, so what does the future look like?

 An unprecedented surge in demand.

 The coronavirus may have been the catalyst the healthcare industry needed.
-As social distancing has become mandatory, services like telehealth, virtual visits, and concierge care are now the channels in which many medical professionals are engaging with patients.
+As social distancing has become mandatory, services like telehealth, virtual visits, and concierge care are now the channels through which many medical professionals engage with patients.
 With social distancing likely to continue for several months, this will be the first in many changes to medical care that will become routine.

 As far back as February, the World Health Organization (WHO) warned that global demand for consumables for medical providers was 100 times higher than normal; consequently, prices were 20 times higher, stockpiles were depleted and there was a four-to-six-month backlog.
 Only now are those demands beginning to be addressed in the worst affected countries.

 Fluctuation in demand has also presented challenges.
 Ventilators, or lack of them, was a major concern as the virus began to take hold.
 However, as countries have moved through the curve this need hasn’t materialized as predicted and there is now a surplus in supply.
 Good news for the population, but a challenge for businesses that pivoted so swiftly to meet the need.

 While some sectors have seen almost universal shutdowns, medical and healthcare will continue to be at the center of the recovery.
 For some businesses, it might now be the time to change.